kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 There are three options:

-* Logs on the control plane nodes, in `/var/log/cluster-autoscaler.log`.
+* Logs on the control plane (previously referred to as master) nodes, in `/var/log/cluster-autoscaler.log`.
 * Cluster Autoscaler 0.5 and later publishes kube-system/cluster-autoscaler-status config map.
   To see it, run `kubectl get configmap cluster-autoscaler-status -n kube-system -o yaml`.